History of astronomy

-The history of astronomy focuses on the contributions civilizations have made to further their understanding of the universe beyond earth's atmosphere.
+The history of astronomy focuses on the efforts of civilizations to understand the universe beyond earth's atmosphere.
 Astronomy is one of the oldest natural sciences, achieving a high level of success in the second half of the first millennium.
 Astronomy has origins in the religious, mythological, cosmological, calendrical, and astrological beliefs and practices of prehistory.
 Early astronomical records date back to the Babylonians around 1000 BC.
 There is also astronomical evidence of interest from early Chinese, Central American and North European cultures.

-Astronomy was used by early cultures for a variety of reasons.
-These include timekeeping, navigation, spiritual and religious practices, and agricultural planning.
-Ancient astronomers used their observations to chart the skies in an effort to learn about the workings of the universe.
+Astronomy was used by early cultures for timekeeping, navigation, spiritual and religious practices, and agricultural planning.
+Ancient astronomers observed and charted the skies in an effort to learn about the workings of the universe.
 During the Renaissance Period, revolutionary ideas emerged about astronomy.
-One such idea was contributed in 1543 by Polish astronomer Nicolaus Copernicus, who developed a heliocentric model that depicted the planets orbiting the sun.
+One such idea was contributed in 1543 by Polish astronomer Nicolaus Copernicus, who developed a heliocentric model that depicted the planets orbiting the Sun.
 This was the start of the Copernican Revolution, with the invention of the telescope in 1608 playing a key part.
-Later developments included the reflecting telescope, astronomical photography, astronomical spectroscopy, radio telescopes, cosmic ray astronomy, infrared telescopes, space telescopes,ultraviolet astronomy, X-ray astronomy, gamma-ray astronomy, space probes, neutrino astronomy, and gravitational-wave astronomy.
+Later developments included the reflecting telescope, astronomical photography, astronomical spectroscopy, radio telescopes, cosmic ray astronomy, infrared telescopes, space telescopes, ultraviolet astronomy, X-ray astronomy, gamma-ray astronomy, space probes, neutrino astronomy, and gravitational-wave astronomy.